 Mode of Reflection: Buttrick prefers the mode of reflection for non-narrative texts.
 Hebrews is an example.
 The Hebrew preacher is reflecting on the story of Jesus concisely outlined in Hebrews 1:1-4.
 The Hebrew preacher is standing back and considering the story as a whole and making the point about Jesus as mediator of a better covenant based on better promises and a greater priesthood, therefore we should remain faithful to our salvation.
 It is a reflection on the story not a retelling of the story.
-The plot of Hebrews is based on reflection of the gospel story and not the gospel genre (Matthew-John).
+The plot of Hebrews is based on reflection of the gospel story and not the gospel genre (Matthew - John).
 Hebrews has plot and narratival substructure.
 It uses stories.
 It utilizes an "exemplar, conclusion, exhortation" logic.
-But it is not told as a story.
-It is told more like a meditation, a word of exhortation.
-Likewise, Paul's letters are reflections on the story too.
-The plot of the rhetorical argument given in the text is a reflection of three narratival sub-plots (Paul's story, the recipients' story, and the substructure of God's story).
-When using the sub-plots, the preacher tends towards the mode of immediacy more than the mode of reflection.
-Reflection is not interacting with the movement of the text or the occasion of the writing, but on "the field of meaning in consciousness configured by the text" (Buttrick, 323).
-The sequences of the text (literary and rhetorical structures) are no longer important.
-This mode is most like systematic theology.
-This is not static.
-The reflection still has an intending towards.
-The reflected thought still is flowing towards an end.
-In the mode of reflection, plot comes from the theological field of meaning and its intending to do something.
+88 But it is not told as a story.
+It is told more like a meditation, "a word of exhortation."